-To facilitate knowledge sharing and inspire innovative planning NZGBC & Property Council of New Zealand bring together an exceptional group of local and international speakers.
-Join us to hear about the latest initiatives, drivers, policies and opportunities for delivering green buildings, sustainable precincts and cities of the future.
+To facilitate knowledge sharing and inspire innovative planning NZGBC & Property Council of New Zealand brought together an exceptional group of local and international speakers.
+We heard about the latest initiatives, drivers, policies and opportunities for delivering green buildings, sustainable precincts and cities of the future.

-Future Cities, post–2020 offers attendees a unique opportunity to gain knowledge from people operating at the cutting edge.
-The one day event includes world-leading, inspirational content with market intelligence and practical guidance, showcasing local content, concepts that work and a chance to get up close and personal with industry peers and leaders.
+Future Cities, post–2020 offered attendees a unique opportunity to gain knowledge from people operating at the cutting edge.
+The one day event included world-leading, inspirational content with market intelligence and practical guidance, showcased local content, concepts that work and a chance to get up close and personal with industry peers and leaders.

 Knowledgeable and thought-provoking speakers from New Zealand and around the world: